 Amherst residents can now purchase both the blue recycling container and the composting bins at the Transfer Station.
 The recycling containers are $5.00 and the composting bins are $35.00.
 Please see the Weighmaster at the Scale house.
 The composting bin comes with a guide on how to compost, what to put in and what not to put in – it is actually quite simple and produces very rich compost with virtually no effort.

-CRT and TV e-Waste
+Video Display Device and TV e-Waste

 On July 1, 2007 the State of New Hampshire passed House Bill 1455 banning disposal of video display devices with trash bound for New Hampshire landfills or incinerators.
 Video display devices include televisions, computer display terminals, liquid crystal displays, and plasma screens larger than 4 inches in diagonal.